PUBLISHER: The Business Research Company | PRODUCT CODE: 1991851

 The nanosatellite and microsatellite market research report is one of a series of new reports from The Business Research Company that provides nanosatellite and microsatellite market statistics, including nanosatellite and microsatellite industry global market size, regional shares, competitors with a nanosatellite and microsatellite market share, detailed nanosatellite and microsatellite market segments, market trends and opportunities, and any further data you may need to thrive in the nanosatellite and microsatellite industry.
 This nanosatellite and microsatellite market research report delivers a complete perspective of everything you need, with an in-depth analysis of the current and future scenario of the industry.

-The growing number of space exploration missions is significantly boosting the nanosatellite and microsatellite market.
-Space exploration missions involve projects aimed at exploring the cosmos beyond Earth's atmosphere using both crewed and uncrewed spacecraft.
-Nanosatellites and microsatellites are employed for specialized tasks such as Earth observation, telecommunications, and meteorology.
-Various governments worldwide are expanding their space missions, with small satellites playing a crucial role in achieving these objectives.
-For example, a report from SpaceNews in June 2024 indicated that U.S. manufacturers accounted for approximately 85% of commercially procured satellites in 2023.
-Satellite manufacturing revenue increased by 9% to $17.2 billion, driven by flexible software-defined payloads and advanced small satellites.
-Additionally, there were a record 190 commercially procured launches, marking an 18% increase from 2022, which deployed 2,781 commercial satellites-up 20% year-over-year-largely due to SpaceX's efforts.
-Thus, the rise in space exploration missions is propelling the growth of the nanosatellite and microsatellite market.
+The rise in space exploration missions is significantly contributing to the growth of the nanosatellite and microsatellite market.
+Space exploration missions involve projects dedicated to exploring regions beyond Earth's atmosphere using both crewed and uncrewed spacecraft.
+Nanosatellites and microsatellites are employed for highly specialized functions such as Earth observation, telecommunications, and meteorology.
+Governments worldwide are expanding their space initiatives, and small satellites are helping them carry out these missions more efficiently.
+For example, in June 2024, SpaceNews, a US-based organization, reported that in 2023, U.S. manufacturers produced around 85% of commercially procured satellites, with satellite manufacturing revenue increasing by 9% to $17.2 billion due to advancements such as flexible software-defined payloads and cutting-edge small satellites.
+A record 190 commercially procured launches occurred, representing an 18% rise from 2022.
+These launches deployed 2,781 commercial satellites, a 20% increase driven largely by SpaceX.
+Therefore, the growth in space exploration missions is supporting the expansion of the nanosatellite and microsatellite market.

-Major companies operating in the nanosatellite and microsatellite market include Dauria Aerospace, GomSpace Group AB, Innovative Solutions In Space (ISIS), Sierra Nevada Corporation, Spire Global Inc., SpaceQuest Ltd., Survey Satellite Technology Limited, Tyvak Nano-Satellite Systems Inc., AAC Clyde Space AB, Lockheed Martin Corporation, Planet Labs PBC, L3Harris Technologies Inc., Axelspace Corporation, Astro Digital Inc., Berlin Space Technologies, Northrop Grumman Corporation, Raytheon Technologies Corporation, Dynetics Inc., RUAG Group, Swarm Technologies Inc., Blue Canyon Technologies Inc., China Aerospace Science and Technology Corporation, Spaceflight Industries Inc., ECM Space Technologies GmbH, TriSept Corporation, SpaceWorks Enterprises Inc., NanoAvionics Inc., Kepler Communications Inc., Pumpkin Inc., Nanoracks LLC
+Major companies operating in the nanosatellite and microsatellite market are Dauria Aerospace, GomSpace Group AB, Innovative Solutions In Space (ISIS), Sierra Nevada Corporation, Spire Global Inc., SpaceQuest Ltd., Survey Satellite Technology Limited, Tyvak Nano-Satellite Systems Inc., AAC Clyde Space AB, Lockheed Martin Corporation, Planet Labs PBC, L3Harris Technologies Inc., Axelspace Corporation, Astro Digital Inc., Berlin Space Technologies, Northrop Grumman Corporation, Raytheon Technologies Corporation, Dynetics Inc., RUAG Group, Swarm Technologies Inc., Blue Canyon Technologies Inc., China Aerospace Science and Technology Corporation, Spaceflight Industries Inc., ECM Space Technologies GmbH, TriSept Corporation, SpaceWorks Enterprises Inc., NanoAvionics Inc., Kepler Communications Inc., Pumpkin Inc., Nanoracks LLC

 The nanosatellite and microsatellite market consists of sales of on-board computer (OBC), electrical power subsystem (EPS), and communication subsystem.
 Values in this market are 'factory gate' values, that is the value of goods sold by the manufacturers or creators of the goods, whether to other entities (including downstream manufacturers, wholesalers, distributors, and retailers) or directly to end customers.
 The value of goods in this market includes related services sold by the creators of the goods.

-The market value is defined as the revenues that enterprises gain from the sale of goods and/or services within the specified market and geography through sales, grants, or donations in terms of the currency (in USD, unless otherwise specified).
+The market value is defined as the revenues that enterprises gain from the sale of goods and/or services within the specified market and geography through sales, grants, or donations in terms of the currency (in USD unless otherwise specified).

 The revenues for a specified geography are consumption values that are revenues generated by organizations in the specified geography within the market, irrespective of where they are produced.
 It does not include revenues from resales along the supply chain, either further along the supply chain or as part of other products.

-This report focuses on nanosatellite and microsatellite market which is experiencing strong growth.
+This report focuses nanosatellite and microsatellite market which is experiencing strong growth.
 The report gives a guide to the trends which will be shaping the market over the next ten years and beyond.

-Where is the largest and fastest growing market for nanosatellite and microsatellite?
+Where is the largest and fastest growing market for nanosatellite and microsatellite ?
 How does the market relate to the overall economy, demography and other similar markets?
 What forces will shape the market going forward, including technological disruption, regulatory shifts, and changing consumer preferences?
 The nanosatellite and microsatellite market global report from the Business Research Company answers all these questions and many more.

-The report covers market characteristics, size and growth, segmentation, regional and country breakdowns, competitive landscape, market shares, trends and strategies for this market.
+The report covers market characteristics, size and growth, segmentation, regional and country breakdowns, total addressable market (TAM), market attractiveness score (MAS), competitive landscape, market shares, company scoring matrix, trends and strategies for this market.
 It traces the market's historic and forecast market growth by geography.